hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintC/us013/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 013 - To List all employees of every store

 ## 1. Requirements Engineering